The Formation of Clusters of Stars and Brown Dwarfs

 More recently, I have been including radiative transfer and magnetic fields into the simulations.
 The effects of these processes on the star formation process have been investigated by repeating the original 50 solar-mass calculations (below), but including radiative transfer and magnetic fields.
 The work with magnetic fields was done with Daniel Price and animations can be found at his website.

-My most recent star cluster calculation is a repeat of the 500 solar-mass calculation that includes radiative feedback.
-It produces 183 stars and brown dwarfs, including 40 multiple stellar systems, the properties of which are in good agreement with observed stellar systems.
+My most recent star cluster calculations are of 500 solar-mass clouds and includes radiative feedback.
+For calculations with different metallicities have been performed to date.
+Each produces 170-198 stars and brown dwarfs, including dozens of multiple stellar systems, the properties of which are in good agreement with observed stellar systems.

-My largest radiation hydrodynamical star cluster formation simulation to date is that of a 500 solar-mass molecular cloud which collapsed to produce a star cluster containing 183 stars and brown dwarfs.
-Animations of this simulation showing both the column density and temperature were created.
+My largest radiation hydrodynamical star cluster formation simulations to date are of 500 solar-mass molecular clouds which collapse to produce a stars clusters containing 170-198 stars and brown dwarfs.
+Animations of these simulations showing both the column density and temperature were created.
 Click on the images below for more detail and to view the animations.

-The largest hydrodynamical star cluster formation simulation was that of a 500 solar-mass molecular cloud which collapsed to produce a star cluster containing more than 1250 stars and brown dwarfs.
+The largest hydrodynamical star cluster formation simulation was that of a 500 solar-mass molecular cloud which collapsed to produce a star cluster containing more than 1250 stars and brown dwarfs (Bate 2009a).
 Animations of this simulation were created in both 2-D and 3-D. Click on the images below for more detail and to view the animations.

 Four hydrodynamical calculations of 50 solar-mass molecular clouds were performed.